History of LGBT Music

 Hip-hop and R&B have also seen a rise in LGBT artists challenging the genre’s traditionally hyper-masculine norms.
 Frank Ocean’s groundbreaking album “Channel Orange” and Lil Nas X’s chart-topping “Old Town Road” represent significant milestones in the acceptance and celebration of queer identities within these genres.

 The history of LGBT music is a diverse and dynamic narrative, encompassing a wide range of genres and eras.
 From the hidden figures of classical music to the revolutionary voices of punk and the mainstream successes of contemporary pop, LGBT musicians have continually pushed boundaries and inspired change.
-By exploring this rich history, we honor the artists who have made significant contributions to music and celebrate the ongoing impact of their work.
+Now it’s time to test how much you really know about this incredible legacy.